 To better understand the ideas and decisions behind the real-time revolution, Forrester Consulting surveyed AEC professionals in the USA and UK about their attitudes toward real-time solutions.
 Their findings were expected in some ways, and surprising in others.

 Real-Time Rendering and Design

 Architects responded to questions about the design process, with 95% stating that they were interested in adopting real-time rendering solutions as a way to get feedback and edit designs with live feedback from customers.
 In addition, 30% said they’d like to shorten the design-build process with real-time technology, making this a strong driver for adoption.

-Based on this information, it wasn’t surprising to see that 81% said they were trying out real-time rendering now, and 59% said they are planning to put real-time technology into production within the next 12 months.
+Based on this information, it wasn’t surprising to see that 81% said they were likely to try out real-time rendering, and 59% said they are planning to put real-time technology into production within the next 12 months.

 Why Real-Time Now?